emsche/Text-Mining-Team-Work/README.md

  collaborative project: developing an implementation of nlp

-## Title
+## Chat Bot or Media Monitor

 ## Abstract
-A max 150-word description of the project question or idea, goals, dataset used.
+(A max 150-word description of the project question or idea, goals, dataset used.
 What story you would like to tell and why?
-What's the motivation behind your project?
+What's the motivation behind your project?)

 1. A Chat Bot
  - Option 1.1: sobriety coach that helps with addiction issues (honestly my favorite, since it would be super interesting to gage what types of responses and phrases can be helpful or harmful in what situations. finding a good corpus could help with bridging our lack of knowledge of behavioral therapy and psychology, but it may be hard to find because of data protection)